phisad/sose20-deep-nlp/docs/index.md

 # Deep Learning for Natural Language Processing

-Introduction to deep learning techniques for NLP
+Introduction to deep learning techniques for NLP.
+The goals are:

-## Goals of this course

-To understand the structure of neural networks
+- To understand the structure of neural networks
-To be familiar with central concepts in deep learning for NLP To know the most common deep learning models applied in NLP To implement your own deep learning models using the pytorch library
+- To be familiar with central concepts in deep learning for NLP
+- To know the most common deep learning models applied in NLP
+- To implement your own deep learning models using the pytorch library

+## News:

+No news is good news!

 ## Contact Info
 Sharid Loáiciga